rajeshwarpatlolla/fullstack-webstuff/README.md

 ###NOTE
-I understand there are so many other technologies and frameworks other than what  mentioned here.
+I understand there are so many other technologies and frameworks other than what i mentioned here.
-Please suggest any other, you feel missing and will be useful.
+Please suggest any other, you feel missing and useful.